 If your ASC does not allow your family members to have their biometric screening with you because they don't have appointment notices, your family members will have to wait for their biometric notices to attend the biometric screening later.

 What Should I Do if I Have a Criminal Record?

 If you have a criminal record, it is good to work with an immigration lawyer to prepare your immigration application.
 An immigration lawyer can advise you on where and how to disclose your criminal record on your application so that you have the best chance of being approved.

 The background check that USCIS performs with your biometric information is to make sure that you did not fail to disclose any past criminal activities on your application.
 An immigration lawyer can help you make sure that you have properly disclosed all of the relevant information about your record.

-If you cannot afford the expensive fees that many immigration law firms charge, you can check out the USA.gov website for free and low-cost immigration lawyers to help you with your application.
+If you cannot afford the expensive fees that many immigration law firms charge, you can see if you qualify for legal aid to help you with your application.

 Sometimes, the fingerprint readers that the ASC uses struggle to read applicant’s fingerprints. the fingerprint reader very often can’t take your fingerprints if your hands are too dry.
 If this happens, the officer will usually offer you some hand lotion to apply so that the fingerprint reader can capture your fingerprint.
 You don't have to worry if your palms are sweaty — the fingerprinting technology should still be able to capture your fingerprints.
 If the fingerprint reader still can’t capture your fingerprints after the officer tries a few different solutions, they will try alternative fingerprinting options.